drozenzaft/finalproject/README.md

 <ul>
 <li>route calculation between two stations on the same line</li>
 <li>GUI to input stations (can reverse their order without retyping)</li>
+<li>GUI scroll bar to see directions that may extend over the container without resizing (see unresolved bugs)</li>
 </ul>
 List of Unresolved Bugs:
 <ul>
-<li>cannot actually support transfers... (really glitchy, and still not incorporated in the GUI)</li>
+<li>really glitchy transfers; some test cases work, others do not</li>
+<li>for the transfers that do work, some of the directions are extremely counter-intuitive and unnecessary</li>
-<li>exact String of the station name must be given for calculations to work</li>
+<li>exact station name must be given</li>
 <li>asking for a route when there is no input in the GUI spews a bunch of error messages in the terminal (doesn't really matter if you only look at the GUI though)</li>
 <li>duplicate station names are not clarified, so if a station such as "14 St" is typed, then the program will assume it is the first "14 St" that shows up in the data file</li>
+<li>GUI label for directions won't resize because of the scroll bar unless there is enough room for the entire text to fit</li>
 <li>[insert other bugs I cannot remember here...]</li>
 </ul><br>
 Directions:<br>